sal55/langs/Features.md

 usually has `i32` type).
 I support 'A' up to 'ABCDEFG', yielding an integer-type constant (it can be used like a `u64` type).

 ### Goto
 `goto` is around, although it seems to be on the endangered list as modern languages tend to omit it.
-(Try transpiling arbitrary control-flow statements to a language which doesn't directly support that statement, and which doesn't have `goto`.)
+(Try porting an unusual control-flow statements to a language which doesn't have `goto`.)

 But what's a little different how I do it is that it can be written in two ways (three if `go to` counts):